 Staff along with counselors work together to evaluate each client individually based on their academic achievements working through the letter assignments, step-work, daily journaling, and handouts.
 They are also evaluated on social interactions, general behavior, daily routine, attendance, and participation in programming.

 When a client has reached a certain predetermined threshold, it is decided that said client will graduate, and a ceremony is held to honor and celebrate.
 This celebration of program completion gives a key boost to the clients self esteem, and also offers a dose of hope for newer clients who look forward to their own completion ceremony.
 The client is encouraged to speak to the group about their experience, challenges, achievements, and future goals.
 They are asked to invite family and friends if feasible, and Miklat presents clients with a medallion, a certificate of completion, and a cake.

-After graduation, a client has the opportunity to enter stage two at Miklat if desired.
-It is recommended that all clients do both stages.
+After graduation, a client has the opportunity to enter stage two at Miklat if desired (second stage will be ready by summer/fall of 2020) It is recommended that all clients do both stages.
 It is their choice, but we will try to give them compelling argument to stay.
 Research has shown that the frontal lobe of a stimulant user for example, shows deficits up to six months following last use.
 Clients in early recovery tend to recall the comfort of the substance misuse and yet forget just how bad their lives had become.
-Therefore we encourage clients to stay in the shelter and protection of the recovery house for the full 6 months, if not longer.